 - The major airlines are American, Delta, United, JetBlue and Southwest.

-- There are 44 gates and approximately 288,000 airline take-offs and landings each year.
+- There are 45 gates, more than 410 daily departures and approximately 288,000 airline take-offs and landings each year.

 The Washington, D.C. regional economy has grown steadily over the past two decades and remains strong.
 This economic strength translates into a healthy base of passengers traveling through Reagan National Airport.

 - As home to the federal government and the fifth largest regional economy in the nation, the area currently boasts the second-highest Gross Regional Product per capita in the US.

 - Dow Jones & Co.’s MarketWatch named Washington the Best City for Business, citing the region’s strong economy and low unemployment rate.

 - Fifteen Washington-area companies were on the Fortune 500 list of the country’s largest companies by revenue in 2014.